Salted Pecan Pie Tarts.

 Allow the tarts to cool completely before serving.
 Top with a dollop of whipped cream or even a small drizzle of pure maple syrup.
 Leftovers are great for up to 3 days - store covered at room temperature or in the refrigerator.

-Make ahead: The filling may be made 1 day in advance and stored covered in the refrigerator.
-Pie crust may also be made in advance, see make ahead instructions in its recipe.
+The filling can be made 1 day in advance and stored covered in the refrigerator.
+Pie crust can also be made in advance, see make ahead instructions in its recipe.

 *I've been asked this a lot, and this filling would not fit an entire pie.
 You’d likely need to double the ingredients and sub in some sort of liquid sweetener to keep the filling moist.